-Ms. Allouche currently serves as JOBS’ Access to Finance Team Leader.
-Ms. Allouche is a Tunisian finance specialist with over 15 years of experience helping companies expand their activities and strengthen their business practices.
-She is also an expert in the development and implementation of investment and finance strategies for SMEs.
-Prior to joining the JOBS project, she worked on several USAID projects as the Access to Finance Team Leader, including the USAID MEG and the USAID BRCP projects.
-Ms. Allouche is also a finance lecturer at the Tunisian Exchange Training Institute (IFBT).
-She holds a PhD in Management Sciences.
+Ines Allouche is a Tunisian finance specialist with more than 15 years of experience in assisting companies to expand their operations and strengthen business practices.
+She specializes in developing and implementing investment and finance strategies for small and medium-sized enterprises (SMEs).
+Prior to joining JOBS, she worked on several USAID projects as access to finance team leader, including the USAID Middle East Economic Growth Best Practices Project (MEG) and the USAID Business Reform and Competitiveness Project (BRCP).
+For the latter, she also served as deputy chief of party for almost a year before the project’s completion.
+In addition to her work with USAID, Ms. Allouche is a finance lecturer at the Tunisian Exchange Training Institute (IFBT) and a professor at the University of Manouba.
+She holds a PhD in management sciences.

-Hajer Torjman is the Strategic Communications and Youth Outreach Team Leader.
-Her expertise includes strategic communications, youth and marginalization, violence prevention, social inclusion.
-She has worked in development and in social care for over 15 years with international organizations such as Handicap International, Catholic Charities, Anglicare Central Queensland, and Creative Associates International.
-She holds an MSc degree in Clinical Psychology from the University of Human Sciences in Tunis, and an MSc in intellectual Disabilities from the University of Portsmouth.
+Ms. Torjman’s expertise includes strategic communications, youth and marginalization, violence prevention, and social inclusion.
+She has worked in development and social care for more than 15 years, including with international organizations such as Handicap International, Catholic Charities, Anglicare Central Queensland, and Creative Associates International.
+She holds a master of science in clinical psychology from the University of Human Sciences in Tunis and a master of science in intellectual disabilities from the University of Portsmouth.